Alex Award Committee Policies and Procedures

 How nominations are solicited

 Anyone can nominate titles for YALSA's lists and awards.
-Nomination forms are available on the YALSA web site at www.ala.org/yalsa/booklists (select an award or list and then select the "Nominate a title" link).
+Nomination forms are available on the YALSA web site at http://www.ala.org/yalsa/alex-award-suggestion-form.
 Nominations from authors or publishers for their own titles are not eligible for the list.

 Field nominations, which are nominations that come from someone who is not a member of the committee, require a second from an Alex committee member.
 The chair informs the committee of field nominations, which remain active until all nominations are closed.
 If no committee member seconds the field nomination, the title is dropped from consideration.